 - A bulging or ruptured disc

 Other Sleep Accessories to Prevent or Relieve Back Pain

 There are some changes in lifestyle that help maintain your spine’s neutral alignment, thus preventing back pain.
 First, avoid lifting heavy things.
 We also suggest using ergonomic furniture for a healthy posture, regularly exercising, and getting quality sleep to boost spinal health and keep back pain at bay.

-A rejuvenating sleep can have a long term positive impact on your back pain.
+A rejuvenating sleep can have a long-term positive impact on your back pain.
 It can prevent some of the causes that trigger back pain.
-In cases of existing back pain, quality sleep can heal your body, relieving pain.
-Your bed plays the most crucial role in promoting sleep quality.
-Studies show choosing the right firmness level suited to your sleep position can reduce pain.
+In cases of existing back pain, quality sleep can help.
+Your bed plays the most crucial role in facilitating good sleep.

 Pillows are as crucial as your mattress in keeping your head, neck, and spine aligned when you sleep.
 If you are suffering from low back pain, you are more vulnerable to neck and shoulder pain too.
 The pillow loft (height) and firmness determine your comfort.
 Your pillow should support your head while conforming to the natural curvature of your upper spine region.

 Side sleepers and back sleepers need a mid-loft memory foam or latex pillow for their comfort.
 A solid piece of foam is better than shredded foam because it will offer firmer support to the head.
 Firm support will prevent your head from sinking into the pillow, risking spinal misalignment.